bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 All of this is very similar to the C# compiler approach of supporting `await` in `catch` and `finally` blocks.
 Two notable differences are our support for `Await` in a `Fault` handler and our support for non-void `Try` expressions which are permitted by the DLR.

+##### Interpolated Strings

+Right now, interpolated strings are being lowered to `string.Format` invocations in expression trees.
+This has the drawback that any library that wishes to translate a string interpolation needs to reverse engineer a format string literal.
+We can consider to capture interpolated strings as proper non-lowered expressions, and have the `Reduce` method return the equivalent `string.Format` call.

 #### C# 7.0

 ##### Throw Expressions